Shujaat Hussain: Pakistan Muslim League

 After the coup, Hussain did not join the Pakistan Muslim League, a splinter group of PML.
 In 2001, Hussain decided to defect to PML after Sharif was exiled to Saudi Arabia in 2000 and contested from Gujrat through the PML platform during the 2002 general elections.
 Initially, Hussain became parliamentary party leader in the National Assembly, but assumed the presidency of the party when the party's founder Mian Muhammad Azhar resigned from the party.
 In January 2003, Shujaat was nominated and assumed the party's presidency after succeeding Mian Muhammad Azhar on a party convention.

-Prime Minister of Pakistan
+Premiership (2004)

 Chaudhry Shujaat Hussain endorsed and provided his support to appoint his lifelong friend Zafarullah Khan Jamali as country's first Baloch prime minister.
 Previously, he also played a role in bringing Shaukat Aziz in national politics.
 However, in 2004 Jamali resigned.

 The military and ISI will only support and go with you as long as enough of the people are with you....
 They (military) are like a horse that carries you "Only" as long as you have strength in your legs....